axelarnetwork/axelar-contract-deployments/solana/bindings/README.md

 ## 3. Checking changes

 It is vital to check changes that have been provided from regenerating bindings.
 Post generating modifications have been done due to the limitations of the `native-to-anchor` binary.
 Therefore, comparing with the help of versioning system, re-running tests and detailed code review is necessary so that the bindings functionality remains on point.

+### Current hacks that need to be respected

+* The current import paths, which `native-to-anchor` tries to fix.
+Current ones need to be respected.
+* The Roles enum.
+This struct has encoding issues if we allow `native-to-anchor` to generate it, as we need to respect the value bits in the original enum.

 # Additional things to be checked